ImNgan/The-simulation-Siemens_LINAC_15-MeV/README.md

 ### The beam profile ###
-Run simulation to acquire dose at the phantom determining PDD and OCR curves.
+*Gaining dose at the phantom to determine PDD and OCR curves.*

 Method 1: main_Dose.mac record the entire of process electron source entering.